A great staple, Polenta is easy to cook, especially as quick cooking Polenta is available, and very delicious. Infinitely variable.

 Serving options: Serve wet, with gorgonzola, Mascarpone and fresh marjoram.
 With chilli mushrooms.
 With peas, spring onions and parmesan.
 With …… let your imagination run wild.

-browse from the Italian recipes
+browse from our Italian recipes